Getting Started

 Environment Configuration

-If you are new to Python and want to get started quickly, you can use Mambaforge, which is a conda-like package manager configured with conda-forge.
+If you’re new to Python and want to get started quickly, we recommend using Mambaforge, a conda-like package manager configured with conda-forge.

-Next, complete the Mambaforge installation on your system.
-If you are using Anaconda or Miniconda on Windows, you should open Anaconda Prompt instead of Miniforge Prompt.
+Note: If you’re using Anaconda or Miniconda on Windows, open the Anaconda Prompt, not the Miniforge Prompt.

 Create an environment for LTB (recommended), you can change the environment name <ltb>